What will my Research Transcripts look like – A Research Transcription Example

 Facilitator: Hello, I am the facilitator and I have requested for speakers to be identified by number.

-Male 1: Hello, I am an interviewee with a male voice.
+Speaker 1: Hello, I am an interviewee.

 Example 3: